-A proposed rule change filed under Rule 19b-4(f)(6)22 normally does not become operative prior to 30 days after the date of the filing.
-However, pursuant to Rule 19b-4(f)(6)(iii),23 the Commission may designate a shorter time if such action is consistent with the protection of investors and the public interest.
-The Exchange asked that the Commission waive the 30-day operative delay so that the proposal may become operative immediately upon filing.
-Extending the pilot Rules' effectiveness to the close of business on March 18, 2022 will extend the protections provided by the Pilot Rules, which would otherwise expire in less than 30 days.
-Waiver of the operative delay would therefore permit uninterrupted continuation of the MWCB pilot while the Commission reviews the Exchange's proposed rule change to make the Pilot Rules permanent.
-Therefore, the Commission hereby waives the 30-day operative delay and designates the proposed rule change as operative upon filing.24
+A proposed rule change filed under Rule 19b-4(f)(6)20 normally does not become operative prior to 30 days after the date of the filing.
+However, pursuant to Rule 19b-4(f)(6)(iii),21 the Commission may designate a shorter time if such action is consistent with the protection of investors and the public interest.
+The Exchange asked that the Commission waive the 30 day operative delay so that the proposal may become operative immediately upon filing.
+Extending the Pilot Rules' effectiveness to the close of business on March 18, 2022 will extend the protections provided by the Pilot Rules, which would otherwise expire in less than 30 days.
+Waiver of the operative delay would therefore permit uninterrupted continuation of the MWCB pilot while the Commission reviews the NYSE's proposed rule change to make the Pilot Rules permanent.
+Therefore, the Commission hereby waives the 30-day operative delay and designates the proposed rule change as operative upon filing.22

-At any time within 60 days of the filing of such proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
-If the Commission takes such action, the Commission shall institute proceedings under Section 19(b)(2)(B)25 of the Act to determine whether the proposed rule change should be approved or disapproved.
+At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
+If the Commission takes such action, the Commission shall institute proceedings to determine whether the proposed rule should be approved or disapproved.